wormhole-foundation/wormhole/docs/operations.md

 See [Wormhole.json](../dashboards/Wormhole.json) for an example Grafana dashboard.

 **NOTE:** Parsing the log output for monitoring is NOT recommended.
 Log output is meant for human consumption and is not considered a stable API.
-Log messages may be added, modified or removed without notice.
+Log messages may be added, modified, or removed without notice.
 Use the metrics :-)

 ## Running a public API endpoint

 Wormhole v2 no longer uses Solana as a data availability layer (see [design document](../whitepapers/0005_data_availability.md)).
-Instead, it relies on Guardian nodes exposing an API which web wallets and other clients can use to retrieve the signed VAA message for a given transaction.
+Instead, it relies on Guardian nodes exposing an API that web wallets and other clients can use to retrieve the signed VAA message for a given transaction.

 Guardian nodes are **strongly encouraged** to expose a public API endpoint to improve the protocol's robustness.